Goals

 Session 4: Panel Discussion

-November 10, 2022 | 12:00pm ET
+March 6, 2025 | 12:00pm ET

-This culminating session features a panel discussion with four successful project management practitioners.
+This final session features a panel discussion with four successful project management practitioners.
 The panelists will share their experiences in their respective roles and professions, and discuss how they engage in project management work within team settings.

 Time commitment

-50-minute sessions on Zoom
+One-hour sessions on Zoom.

 Audience

-This series is designed for team members in the clinical and translational (c/t ) workforce who are familiar with project management but have no formal training.
+This series is designed for team members in the clinical and translational (c/t) workforce who are familiar with project management but have no formal training.
 Attendees are welcome to attend on their own or with their team members.

 We believe that the research community is strengthened by understanding how a number of factors including gender identity, sexual orientation, race and ethnicity, socioeconomic status, culture, religion, national origin, language, disability, and age shape the environment in which we live and work, affect each of our personal identities, and impacts all areas of human health.